DETAILS FOR HILA'S CONSIGNMENT SALES & USED LISTINGS

 1. ASKING PRICE:

+Please give serious thought to what you would like as an asking price.
+We are not certified technicians, and can only suggest an estimation.
 Your asking price should be an amount you feel comfortable in receiving.
-Ask yourself, what price would you pay if you were in the market for a used harp?
-Then, take into account our fee, and a fair medium amongst all these factors should make everyone happy, and find your harp a new home.
+Then consider what price you would pay if you were in the market for a used harp.
+Take into account our commission fee, and a fair medium amongst all these factors should make everyone happy, and find your harp a new home.

 2. BE HONEST: